albertoadami/aws-certified-developer-notes/NOTES.md

 ***AWS CloudFront*** is a global cloud ***Content Delivery Network (CDN)***.
 It delivers content from an "origin" location to an "edge" location.
 An edge location allows the caching of static objects from the origin location.
 The origin can be a S3 bucket or an ELB that distributes requests accross EC2 instances.

 The edge locations are accross the entire world (about 50), when a user make a request the closest location is selected.
 To configure the CloudFront from the AWS Console you need a SSL certificate.

+## DynamoDB <a name="dynamodb"></a>
+***DynamoDB*** is a fully management NO-SQL database, it provides fast and consistent performances.
+From the AWS Console you can create directly the tables.

+Each table has a partition key and you can also configure the sort key.
+DynamoDB uses the partition key to determine the partition data will be stored in.
+The primary key identify each item, it can be the partition key or partition key plus sort key.

+Each DynamoDB item is formed by a group of attributes in JSON format.
+Each item can contains different fields, except the primary key that needs to be provided.

+DynamoDB stores data in partitions that are SSD allocations of storage for the table and automatically replicated accross multiple AZs.
+To retrive items you can use the ***get item*** to get a specific item using the primary key or a query.
+You can also use a ***BatchGetItems*** to read up to 100 items from one or more tables.
+In the query you can also specify the sort key to order the items.
+Exists also the ***Scan*** operation to retrive all the items from a table.

+In DynamoDB secondary indexes allow efficient queries of non-primary key attributes.
+A single secondary index is associated with a single table.
+Each secondary index acts as another sort key.
+They need to be created at the creation table phase.

+A DynamoDB ***Global Secondary Index*** is a way to query the information using a different partition and sort key.
+You cannot do strong consistency read with secondary indexes.

+The ***ProvisionedThroughputExceedException*** is an exception that occurrs when the capacity of the table is insufficient to support the actual read/write requests.
+You can configure DynamoDB to use the auto-scaling feature, in this way after the cpu utilization reach some value, the read/write capacity are scaled up.
+Under the hood is used CloudWatch alarms to invoke the auto scaling.
+Auto scaling adjust the capacity in up and down during the day.

+You can also use the ***On-Demand*** feature to have thousands of request/second without the needs to configure auto scaling.
+Using On-Demand the bill is managed automatically, you pay for what you use.
+You can switch to auto scaling sometime after the creation using On-Demand.

+***DAX*** is a cache service for DynamoDB, it delivers fast response times for accessing eventually consistent data.
+It's a good use case if you need high read performance.
+DAX cluster runs inside a VPC, you can configure the dimensions of nodes and cluster size.
+You also need to configure a role to the Cluster.

+If a request exceed the read or write capacity the request is rejected, this process is called ***throttling***.
+If the application doesn't retry there can be a data loss.

+We can configure TTL to delete items from the table when they expire some value from a selected attribute.

+DynamoDB offers the possibility to enable the ***Streams*** feature.
+Some type of table event can "trigger" a Lambda function.
+When a new item is added/deleted or updated a new stream record is written, the new stream record is written, the new stream record triggers the Lambda.
+The Lambda function reads the stream record and sends it to CloudWatch Logs.

+## Other AWS Database Services <a name="databases"></a>
+***RDS*** is a fully managed relational database service on AWS.
+You can crete databases without having access to the physical instances.
+It supports MySQL, Oracle, MariaDB, PostgreSQL, SQL Server and Amazon Aurora.
+RDS has the ability to provision/resize the hardware on demand for scaling.

+When you configure your database you can select the instance class hardware.
+You can also configure automatic backup of your database.
+RDS supports the encryption of your databases and snapshots using KMS.
+For each RDS instance an unique key encrypts all the data.
+You can configure the encryption only during the creation process of the database.

+***Redshift*** is the AWS service that provides petabyte scale data.
+It's fully managed and scalable, generally it is used for big data and analytics applications and it can be integrated with the most popular business intelligence applications.

+***Elasticache*** is a fully managed in-memory cache engine used to improve database performance by caching results of queries that are made to database.
+Elasticache supports Redis and MemCached as cluster engine.
+You can configure your cluster to use TTL to delete the expired keys after some time (from configuration).